Nnamodi/DeStore/README.md

 * This project was built with Clean Architecture and MVVM pattern.

-    There are two _modules_ in this project:
+    There are four _modules_ in this project:

     `app` - The main module serving as the user interface/communication layer